mopore/gnome-shell-ext-show-battery/gnome-46-shell-ext-show-battery@mopore.org/README.md

 |____/ \__,_|\__| |_____\___| \_/ \___|_| |____/|_| |_|\___/ \_/\_/ \___|_|

 ```
-This is a Gnome 46 shell extension to show the content of a file which is
+This is a Gnome shell extension to show the content of a file which is
 meant to hold the current level of the battery.
 The Use Case ist to have this
 extension installed in a Gnome environment inside a VM which does not have
 direct access to the host's battery level.

+## Compatibility
+This extension is compatible with Gnome versions 46, 47 and 48 (as of September
+2025).
+The compability can be set in `${project_root}/metadata.json` in the
+property "shell-version".

 ## Setup
 This extension needs to be placed under the following directory: